Too Much Video Streaming To Choose From? It's Only Going To Get Worse

 Some people might actually welcome consolidation.

 Alexa Conway is a 70-year-old retiree on a fixed income.
-She has Netflix, Amazon Prime and Hulu, but canceled her cable subscription to save money and she put up an antenna to get local TV stations.
+She has Netflix, Amazon Prime and Hulu, but canceled her cable subscription to save money, and she put up an antenna to get local TV stations.
 She's a fan of the Denver Broncos.
 On cable she got all their games.
-She says now she would have to subscribe to CBS's All Access streaming service to watch them all.
+She says now she would have to subscribe to the CBS All Access streaming service to watch them all.

 "And it really, really offended me," she says.
 "I just thought — 'You know, there's enough to do if I want to sit in front of the TV and binge that I don't need to pay yet another service.' "